 State-of-the-art illuminator and optical control capabilities satisfy critical imaging requirements

 The S622D supports the Nikon Intelligent Illuminator Unit, which provides freeform and parametric sources.
 It delivers high pupil fidelity with a high degree of pupilgram freedom (DPF) (10,000 to 100,000).
 This increases accuracy and homogeneity in the generated pupilgram, which creates patterns much closer to the designed target.

-The NSR-S622D is also compatible with optional Nikon OPE Master software.
-OPE Master optimizes imaging parameters to minimize the OPE error between a reference scanner and the one to be adjusted.
+The NSR-S622D is also compatible with optional Nikon OPE Optimizer (formerly known as OPE Master) software.
+OPE Optimizer optimizes imaging parameters to minimize the OPE error between a reference scanner and the one to be adjusted.
 The user can input pattern information, exposed OPE results, and optimizing parameters for the OPE matching.
-The S622D works in tandem with OPE Master software to successfully minimize optical proximity errors across the toolset.
+The S622D works in tandem with OPE Optimizer software to successfully minimize optical proximity errors across the toolset.